General

 Presenters

-Eligibility: All graduate students currently enrolled in UCSB Master’s or doctoral graduate programs are eligible to participate.
+Eligibility: All graduate students currently enrolled in UCSB Master’s or Doctoral graduate programs are eligible to participate.

 Collaboration: In cases of collaborative research, the presenter’s individual contribution to the project must be salient and clearly specified.